OffchainLabs/arbitrum-classic/docs/Developer_Quickstart.md

 2. Edit the `truffle-config.js`:

-    - Import `arb-truffle-provider` and set a test mnemonic:
+    - Import `arb-truffle-provider` and set the mnemonic at the top of the file:

         ``` js
         const ArbProvider = require("arb-truffle-provider");